hartwigmedical/documentation/data-access-request-guide.md

 ### Germline Data (VCF/TXT formats)

-Germline data will be made available in a **germline.tar** file via GCP.
+Germline data will be made available via GCP.

 We share the SNVs and small INDELs called from the reference sample using GATK haplotype caller.